sa4s-serc/EcoMLS/README.md

 ### Approaches Tested
-- NAIVE1: Used a fixed `knowledge` for model switching.
+1. **NAIVE1**: Used a fixed knowledge for model switching.
-- NAIVE2: Updating knowledge based on monitored average confidence.
+2. **NAIVE2**: Updating knowledge based on monitored average confidence.
-- NAIVE3: Updating knowledge based on monitored average confidence and energy metrics.
+3. **NAIVE3**: Updating knowledge based on monitored average confidence and energy metrics.
-- EcoMLS: Building on NAIVE3 with $\epsilon$-greedy algorithm to employ explorartion and exploitation.
+4. **EcoMLS**: Building on NAIVE3 with $\epsilon$-greedy algorithm to employ explorartion and exploitation.